The GTOs: History

 The members were connected by their association with Zappa, who encouraged their artistic endeavors despite their limited vocal skills.
 The group performed live "only 4 or 5 times", although they created a strong impression at their December 1968 performance at the Shrine Auditorium opening for The Mothers of Invention, Alice Cooper and Wild Man Fischer.
 A mix of theatrics, singing, dancing, wild costumes, and unusual lyrical content were staples of their act.
 Their only album, Permanent Damage (Straight Records), was produced in 1969 by Zappa with the assistance of Lowell George and Russ Titelman on tracks 7 and 11.
-The latter track also features Titelman's brother-in-law, guitarist Ry Cooder, and both appear on Captain Beefheart's Safe as Milk album.
+The latter track also features Titelman's brother-in-law, guitarist Ry Cooder, and both Cooder and Titelman appear on Captain Beefheart's Safe as Milk album.
 Track 5 "The Captain's Fat Theresa Shoes" is a GTO comment on Beefheart's taste in footwear (his cousin Victor Hayden had introduced him to Pamela Des Barres).
 The songs are mixed with conversations among the members of the group, friends, and others, including Cynthia Plaster Caster and Rodney Bingenheimer.
 The album features songwriting contributions from Lowell George, Jeff Beck, Craig Doerge, and Davy Jones.
 A young Rod Stewart is featured on track 14.
 Permanent Damage was re-issued on CD in 1989 by Enigma Retro.

+The initial sessions leading to the performance and album were coached and rehearsed by Pauline Butcher, who lived in the 'log cabin' rented by the Zappas in the late 1960s and that had been owned by silent film star Tom Mix.
+She met Zappa in London when he needed a typist/secretary to type out the lyrics to "Absolutely Free".
+They hit it off and he offered her a job as his secretary.

+The GTOs performed a one-off reunion show on October 11, 1974 at the Hollywood Street Revival and Trash Dance, a glam rock concert organized by Kim Fowley and held at the Hollywood Palladium in Los Angeles.
+The lineup featured Miss Pamela, Miss Sparky, and Mackenzie Phillips (who played Carol Morrison in American Graffiti and was a regular in the Los Angeles glam rock scene).
+The trio sang the song "Mr. Sandman," and then stayed on stage to perform as backing vocalists for Michael Des Barres (formerly of Silverhead), who performed immediately afterward.
+Miss Mercy and Miss Cynderella showed up unannounced the day of the show and were onstage with the other members, but were not involved in the rehearsals.
+Other performers included headliners the New York Dolls, the Hollywood Stars, Iggy and the Stooges (with Ray Manzarek of The Doors in the band), Peter Ivers, and Zolar X, with Kim Fowley announcing and Rodney Bingenheimer DJ'ing between sets.

+The group is referenced in the 2022 song "Eddie", by the Red Hot Chili Peppers.